Airbnb Host Left with Property Damage After Party

 In Australia, an Airbnb host was forced to replace her flooring and furniture after an unfortunate accident by her guests.
 During a New Year’s celebration, the guests lit a bundle of sparklers over Kimberley Johnson-Baxter’s stove before attempting to carry them out the back door.
 But the guest tripped on his way out, dropping the whole bundle of lit sparklers on the floor, leaving serious and permanent damage to the tiling and surrounding furniture.
 While the guests were well-intentioned and did immediately notify the homeowner, the damage was nonetheless done, and repairs were needed.
 It was only when Kimberley received damage repair estimates of $12,000 to $14,000 that she realized the seriousness of it.

 Specialist Airbnb Insurance Coverage Paid the Expenses

-Fortunately, Kimberley chose to buy coverage for her property through an Airbnb insurance company, who completely reimbursed her for the costs of the repair.
+Fortunately, Kimberley chose to buy coverage for her property through an Airbnb insurance company, which completely reimbursed her for the costs of the repair.
 Without coverage, that would have been a massive bill to pay out of pocket.
-In fact, may homeowners would not have been able to afford an expense of that size.
+In fact, many homeowners would not have been able to afford an expense of that size.

 What Are the Odds?